SynthAIr/SynthAIr.github.io/docs/index.md

 ---
-title: SynthAIr Project
+title: Welcome to SynthAIr
 layout: default
 ---

-# Welcome to the SynthAIr Project
+# Welcome to SynthAIr Project

-This is a draft of the SynthAIr project website.
+SynthAIr is a project that aims to create synthetic aircraft data for training machine learning models.